avsa242/cc1101-spin/README.md

 * User-set number of preamble bytes
 * Intermediate Frequency from 25kHz to 787kHz
 * On-chip I/O pin signal output configuration (currently a few different common modes available)
+* Carrier frequency can be set to anything within the CC1101's tunable range (with 396Hz resolution)

 ## Requirements